funktor/funktor.github.io/_posts/2025-06-28-the-gpu-notes-2.markdown

     ```
     <br/><br/>
 ![Memory Coalescing](/docs/assets/uncoalesced.jpg)<br/><br/>
+In the above matrix, elements are laid out in column-major order, consecutive threads access locations in the global memory separated by column-size width and thus access is not coalesced.<br/><br/>
 One possible solution to overcome the problem with non-coalesced access in matrix transpose multiplication is to use the shared memory with tiling as we saw in the previous part.
 With shared memory tiling, the matrix b is loaded in transpose from global memory to shared memory first, the multiplication between the elements of a and b happens with data from shared memory.<br/><br/>
 [Using Shared Memory in CUDA C/C++](https://developer.nvidia.com/blog/using-shared-memory-cuda-cc/)<br/><br/>
 But as noted in the above post, shared memory is divided into banks.
 Shared memory is divided into 32 banks where each bank is responsible for 32 consecutive bits.
-But if more than one thread in a warp accesses the same bank, then a bank conflict happens and request is serialized in that case for those threads in the warp.
+But if more than one thread in a warp accesses the same bank, then a bank conflict happens and request is serialized for those threads in the warp.
 Bank conflict is bound to happen with F64 data type i.e. double precision floats of 64-bits because even if each thread access 2 consecutive banks, only 16 threads will have parallelized access out of 32 threads in a warp.<br/><br/>
 In latest drivers, one can configure bank size for e.g. using `cudaDeviceSetSharedMemConfig()` we can set the bank size to either 4 bytes i.e. 32 bits or 8 bytes i.e 64 bits.<br/><br/>
 A matrix multiplication kernel using transpose of b and shared memory tiling to improve performance.<br/><br/>
     ```cpp